IsabellaRocha/MKS22X-FinalProject/README.md

 # MKS22X-FinalProject
+CELESTE
+“Celeste is a platforming video game by Canadian video game developers Matt Thorson and Noel Berry, with art of the Brazilian Studio MiniBoss.
+The game was originally created as a prototype in four days during a game jam, and later expanded into a full release.”

+In this game, players control a single player character, Madeline, as she scales Celeste in search of self-worth and accomplishment.
+Celeste plays true to the standard platformer game formula, introducing only two deviations –- air dashing and wall jumping.
+The goal is to get to the top of the screen using any means necessary.

+To play, the controls are very simple.
+Press D to move right and A to move left.
+Press K to jump and J to dash.
+Hold down W, A, S, D, or a combination of the two while pressing J to indicate which direction you'd like to dash in.
+You can only dash once while in the air, so be careful!

+Development log:

 5/20/19:
 Izzy: Made the tile class and started making all of its subclasses.
 Wrote very basic constructors and started the interact() method which determines what the player is allowed to do in difference circumstances.